Things to do in Nisyros: a practical guide to the volcanic island

 It’s always recommended to book your ferry tickets in Greece in advance (you can read my Greek ferry guide too).
 You might find regular seats on the day of your journey, however, it’s better not to risk it.
 But if you’d like to have a cabin, a last-minute reservation won’t usually work.

 The best option for booking ferry tickets is to visit Ferries In Greece.
-That’s the best price aggregator for ferries, and it also presents up-to-date info about the itineraries.
+That’s the best ferry price aggregator, and it also provides up-to-date itinerary info.
 You can use the interactive planner below to find the best prices for your Piraeus-Nisyros journey.

 To Nisyros by airplane

 Nisyros doesn’t have an airport.
 Therefore, it’s not possible to fly directly from Athens or any other Greek city to the island.
 However, if long ferry journeys are nothing for you, there’s a workaround.
 You can fly from Athens to Kos and from there take the ferry to Nisyros.
-The flight from Athens to Kos is less than one hour -and it’s just one more hour by ferry to Nisyros.
+The flight from Athens to Kos is less than an hour, and it’s just another hour by ferry to Nisyros.

 Please keep in mind that the airport of Kos is located in the island’s heart.
-This means you’ll have to take the bus or a taxi to one of the ports of Kos from where boats travel to Nisyros.
-Kos Town port is the biggest, and larger ferries start from there; on the other hand, several smaller vessels are traveling from Kardamena port to Nisyros throughout the day.
-If you don’t plan to stay in Kos at all, it’s better to get a ferry from Kos Town, due to its historical interest.
-Kardamena is a resort town, and it feels bland.
+This means you’ll have to take the bus or a taxi to one of the ports on Kos, from where boats depart for Nisyros.
+Kos Town port is the largest, and larger ferries depart from there; on the other hand, several smaller vessels depart from Kardamena port to Nisyros throughout the day.
+If you don’t plan to stay in Kos at all, it’s better to take a ferry from Kos Town for its historical interest.
+Kardamena is a resort town that feels bland.

 Things to do in Nisyros: a travel guide